I finished the large tasks for Playtest 3 a few weeks ago and since then playtesting and tweaking the build.

 T.S.B - Early concept of ship gliding, HUD and in-world fuel-gauge.

-The largest undertaking was several iterations on the flight simulation and controls, which underwent several complete rewrites before it landed in a happy place and will be carried over to W.A.S.P down the line.
+The largest undertaking was numerous iterations on the flight simulation and controls, which underwent several complete rewrites.
+I lost my way a bit here and fumbled around, unfocused and without a clear target and relied a bit too much on what felt right, without knowing what "right" was.
+It was very exploration-oriented design with a side dish of alot of learning the most efficient way of doing it technically.
+It landed in a happy place and will be carried over to W.A.S.P down the line.
 What’s a happy place?
 Responsive, glide-centric, and fast.
 At first, too fast, so I had to slow it down.
 It was thrilling for me to fly, but after letting a friend test it, it was clear to me that the max speed achievable in its current form was on the high end.
 I slowed it down to have controlled flight become a larger focus.
 It also came with a shift in the design to gradually build up momentum as you navigate the track.

 A larger first playtest with friends and family took place just a few months into development, that generated a lot of useful feedback that made me rethink core aspects of the game to simplify and make it more approachable.
 I want the game to have depth in its flying mechanics but there was needless complexity in how to finish each level, which was removed after the first playtest.
 I also slowed the game down even further after the test and made the "ground-effect", where the ship "bounces" against surfaces, more pronounced as it was specifically pointed out from player feedback as something that should have a larger effect, "pillowing" the game and enabling long gliding along floors and use for navigation when close to walls and ceilings.